hima-del/brad-js/Readme.md

    * A value in the Set may only occur once; it is unique in the Set's collection.

    **ES6 Promise**
+   * Promises in javascript are very similar to promises made in real life
+   * Playing with promises has 2 parts-
+      * Creation of Promises
+      * Handling of Promises
+      **Creation**
+      * The executing function(executor) accepts two parameters resolve and reject which in turn are callback functions.
+      * Promises are used for handling asynchronous operations also called blocking code, examples of which are DB, I/O or API calls, which are carried out by the executor               function.
+      * Once that completes it either calls resolve on success or reject function on error.
+      * As it can be seen, Promises don’t return values immediately.
+      * It waits for the success or failure and then returns accordingly.
+      * This lets asynchronous methods return values like synchronous ones.
+      * Instead of returning values right away, async methods supply a promise to return the value.

+      ```
+      let promise = new Promise(function(resolve, reject) {
+      if(promise_kept)
+      resolve("done");
+      else
+      reject(new Error("…"));
+       });
+       ```

    * A Promise is a proxy for a value not necessarily known when the promise is created
    * A Promise is in one of these states:
        * pending: initial state, neither fulfilled nor rejected.